terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ## Configuration of TLS and Ciphers

 Erlang's SSL library has defaults for the TLS versions, cipher suites and renegotiation behavior.
-You may want to change these options for client compatiblity and for resiliency to TLS attacks.
+You may want to change these options for client compatibility and for resiliency to TLS attacks.

 ```erlang
 ssl:start().